 P60 For Self-Employed

 Suppose you’re self-employed; you might not receive a P60 as an employer-issued form.
-If you don’t get a P60 and need evidence of your earnings for a mortgage application, for instance – you can use an SA302 to show proof of revenues from the last four years.
+If you don’t get a P60 and need evidence of your earnings for a mortgage application, you can use an SA302 to show proof of revenues from the last four years.
 You can download this form from HMRC, but you have to wait 72 hours after sending your tax return to do this.

 Setting people to work through the PAYE system requires filling out yearly P60 forms for each of them.
 You can do that on paper or get p60 online through the HMRC website; the documents needed to be your employees’ property on the 31st of May.